itu-square/2023-foundations-of-probabilistic-programming/README.md

 ## Course description

 What does a probabilistic program actually compute?
 How can one formally reason about such probabilistic programs?
 This course covers such elementary (i.e. foundational mathematical) questions.
 We give a state-of-the-art overview of the theoretical underpinnings of modern probabilistic programming and their applications in machine learning, security, and other domains, at a level suitable for graduate students using a recent text book by Barthe, Katoen, and Silva.
 The book treats the connection between probabilistic programs and mathematical logic, security (what is the probability that software leaks confidential information?), and presents three programming languages for different applications: Excel tables, program testing, and approximate computing.

-(credits: The above description is adapted from the kappa)
+*(Credits: The above description is adapted from the kappa)*

 ## Organizers
 * [Raúl Pardo](http://raulpardo.net/), IT University of Copenhagen